Risk Identification and Management Basics Training Course

 Problem Solving with Root Cause Analysis (RCA)

-14 HoursThis instructor-led, live training in Slovakia (online or onsite) is aimed at intermediate-level professionals who wish to develop a systematic approach to identifying, analyzing, and resolving problems using RCA methodologies.
+14 HoursThis instructor-led, live training in Slovakia (online or onsite) is designed for intermediate professionals aiming to develop a systematic approach to identifying, analyzing, and resolving problems through RCA methodologies.

 By the end of this training, participants will be able to: